 What is SSIC Code & ROC in Singapore?

-Navigating Singapore’s business registration starts with selecting the correct SSIC code—your Singapore Standard Industrial Classification code—which categorizes your company’s primary economic activity.
-This 5-digit, hierarchical code (based on ISIC but tailored by the Department of Statistics) isn’t just bureaucratic red tape; it determines your licence requirements, eligibility for grants and tax incentives, and even loan approvals.
-Meanwhile, ACRA (the Registrar of Companies, or ROC) enforces compliance under the Companies Act, so getting your SSIC code right from the start is crucial.
+Navigating Singapore’s business registration process begins with selecting the correct SSIC code—your Singapore Standard Industrial Classification code.
+This 5-digit, hierarchical code (based on ISIC but tailored by the Department of Statistics Singapore) classifies your company’s primary economic activity.
+The SSIC code isn’t just bureaucracy; it directly affects licensing requirements, eligibility for government grants, tax incentives, and loan approvals.
+Meanwhile, ACRA (Accounting and Corporate Regulatory Authority), Singapore’s Registrar of Companies, ensures compliance under the Companies Act, making correct SSIC code selection critical from the outset.

 What Are SSIC Codes in Singapore?

-SSIC codes reflect your principal revenue-generating activity and aggregate industry data for government and market analysis.
-Each code is up to five digits and follows a hierarchy: 21 broad categories (A–U), divided into 3-digit divisions, 4-digit groups, and 5-digit classes.
-For example:
+SSIC codes reflect your principal revenue-generating activity and are used to aggregate industry data for both government and market analysis.
+Each SSIC code consists of up to five digits and follows a hierarchical structure:

 • 56: Food and beverage service activities